SILO-GROUP/rex/README.md

 ### 5. Set up your config file.
 Point your config file at your plan file and your units directory.

-### 6. Run Examplar pointing at that config file.
+### 6. Run Rex pointing at that config file.
-Execute examplar:
+Execute rex:

-examplar --verbose --config path/to/your/config/file.json
+rex --verbose --config path/to/your/config/file.json

 And you should see your 'hello world' script.